 In his work, Professor Ohm tries to build new interdisciplinary bridges between law and computer science.
 Much of his scholarship focuses on how evolving technology disrupts individual privacy.
-His article Broken Promises of Privacy: Responding to the Surprising Failure of Anonymization, 57 UCLA Law Review 1701, has sparked an international debate about the need to reshape dramatically the way we regulate privacy.
-He is commonly cited and quoted by news organizations including the New York Times, Wall Street Journal, and NPR.
+His article Broken Promises of Privacy: Responding to the Surprising Failure of Anonymization, 57 UCLA Law Review 1701, has sparked an international debate about the need to rethink fundamentally the way we regulate privacy.

-Professor Ohm began his academic career on the faculty of the University of Colorado Law School, where he also served as the Associate Dean for Academic Affairs and Faculty Director for the Silicon Flatirons Center.
-From 2012 to 2013, Professor Ohm served as Senior Policy Advisor to the Federal Trade Commission.
-Before becoming a professor, he served as an Honors Program trial attorney in the U.S. Department of Justice's Computer Crime and Intellectual Property Section, and clerked for Judge Betty Fletcher of the United States Court of Appeals for the Ninth Circuit and Judge Mariana Pfaelzer of the United States District Court for the Central District of California.
+Professor Ohm began his academic career on the faculty of the University of Colorado Law School, where he served as the Associate Dean for Academic Affairs and helped direct the Silicon Flatirons Center.
+In 2016, he was appointed by the White House to the Commission on Evidence-Based Policymaking.
+From 2012 to 2013, Professor Ohm worked for the Federal Trade Commission as a Senior Policy Advisor.
+Before becoming a professor, he served in the U.S. Department of Justice's Computer Crime and Intellectual Property Section as an Honors Program trial attorney, and clerked for Judge Betty Fletcher of the United States Court of Appeals for the Ninth Circuit and Judge Mariana Pfaelzer of the United States District Court for the Central District of California.
 He is a graduate of the UCLA School of Law.